salesforce/omakase/readme.md

             boolean found = false;
             String expected = propertyName.unprefixedName();

-            for (Declaration d : declaration.group().get()) {
+            // go through each declaration in the block, looking for one with the unprefixed name for (Declaration d : declaration.group().get()) {
                 if (d.isProperty(expected)) {
                     found = true;